Collection Development Policy

 CD-ROMs as stand-alone works are collected highly selectively, although they are routinely added to the collection when they accompany a print publication.
 DVDs are collected selectively.
 Other video formats are generally not collected.

-The decision to purchase a title in print or e-book format is made on an ‘individual title’ basis subject to a selector’s judgment and familiarity with the e-book landscape.
-All criteria normally applied to selecting print titles apply equally to e-books.
-Additional selection criteria may include the quality of the e-book, the timeliness of e-book availability relative to print, and its availability on a trusted platform.
-In most instances the Library will order either an e-book or print format as appropriate.
-The decision to prefer the print format is made when a title does not satisfy enough selection criteria to warrant acquiring the title in e-book format.
+The decision to acquire a title in print or digital format is made on an ‘individual title’ basis subject to a selector’s judgment and familiarity with the publishing landscape.
+All criteria normally applied to selecting print titles apply equally to digital publications.
+Additional criteria applied to selecting in digital format may include the quality, timeliness relative to the print, digital file format, and (where applicable) availability on a trusted platform.
+In most instances the Library will order either the digital or print format as appropriate.
+The decision to prefer the print format is made when a title does not satisfy enough selection criteria to warrant acquiring the title in digital format.

 The library subscribes to and purchases electronic resources.
 Electronic resources are collected based on their scholarly value, anticipated use, and cost per use.
 The availability of existing print resources is also considered when selecting these resources.